hazirbas/beautiful-jekyll/datasets/ddff12scene.md

 ### Bibtex
 ```
 @inproceedings{hazirbas18ddff,
- author    = {C. Hazirbas and and S. G. Soyer and M. Staab and L. Leal-Taixé and D. Cremers},
+ author    = {C. Hazirbas and and S. G. Soyer and M. C. Staab and L. Leal-Taixé and D. Cremers},
  title     = {Deep Depth From Focus},
  booktitle = {Asian Conference on Computer Vision (ACCV)},
  year      = {2018},